marilynchinonsomadlion-spec/Week-5/Marilyn's Week 5 Journal.md

 Both the readings and the lectures suggest that collaboration is not an accessory to archaeology; it is **the method**.
 Shared inquiry creates shared truth.

+### Reflection on Digital Literacy and Data Reuse

+One of the readings that stayed with me this week was the discussion of digital literacy and data reuse.
+There’s a popular question: *What’s in a name?* And the answer, according to this reading, is **everything**.
+But that everything is only meaningful if we know how to *read* it.

+The reuse of archaeological data requires an understanding of the **context** in which it was collected:

+* Who gathered it
+* What they thought was important
+* The descriptive language they used
+* The assumptions and frameworks shaping their interpretation

+If I, as an archaeologist, inherit a dataset that someone else created, I am also inheriting their language and worldview.
+And because there is **no widely shared, standardized digital literacy** in archaeology, data becomes extremely difficult to pass on.
+The records may exist, but the meanings become inaccessible.

+So the question becomes:
+**How do we reuse data when we don’t share the same literacy to interpret it?**

+If there is no common language, then each dataset risks becoming isolated.
+Information can be archived yet still lost.
+The loss is not physical, but interpretative.
+We end up with records that are present and preserved, but effectively unreadable.

+This means that a *lack of shared digital literacy is itself a form of historical erasure.*

+It made me think about how many stories might already be lost simply because:

+* the data was stored without communal interpretive tools,
+* the knowledge required to read it wasn’t passed down,
+* or the people receiving the archive didn’t have access to the frameworks needed to understand it.

+We always talk about history being erased intentionally, but this showed me a quieter kind of erasure:
+**the erasure that happens when things are preserved without the means to interpret them.**

+Digital archaeology, then, is not only about collecting data.
+It is about *teaching the language* of that data.

 ### Emerging Personal Understanding